 National Trails System

-The National Historic Trails System, established by the National Trails System Act of 1968, commemorates historic routes and promotes their preservation and development for public use.
-National historic trails recognize diverse facets of history such as prominent past routes of exploration, migration, trade, communication, and military action.
-The historic trails generally consist of remnant sites and trail segments, and thus are not necessarily contiguous.
-Although national historic trails are administered by federal agencies, land ownership may be in public or private hands.
+National historic trails are part of the National Trails System, which was established by the National Trails System Act of 1968.
+National historic trails commemorate historic routes and promote their preservation and development for public use.
+They recognize diverse facets of history such as prominent past routes of exploration, migration, trade, communication, and military action.
+National historic trails generally consist of remnant sites and trail segments, and thus are not necessarily contiguous.
+In addition, while they are administered by federal agencies, land ownership of the sites and segments may be in public or private hands.